 The biggest challenge you’ll have in Cambodia is bureaucracy; many banks want you to have at least a business visa and at worst a local referrer to open an account.
-My friend Reid at InvestAsian has been working on a streamlined process for opening bank accounts.
+Our colleague Reid at InvestAsian has been working on a streamlined process for opening bank accounts.

-Microfinance institutions will often pay even more; Korean-owned Woori Bank was paying 8% on US dollars last I checked.
+Microfinance institutions will often pay even more; Korean-owned Woori Bank was paying 7.75% on US dollars last we checked.
 If you can find a good microfinance institution with good ownership, you can create excellent risk arbitrage, although you’ll need to be on the lookout for teaser rates like these.

-TURKEY – The World’s Highest Interest Rates
+Turkey – The World’s Highest Interest Rates

 Separate from high returns, one thing that is interesting about some Turkish banks is the ability to hold gold and a variety of hard-to-get currencies.
 Garanti, for example, offers time deposits in dollars, euros, British pounds, Swiss francs, and Japanese yen.
 Rates won’t be good, but you can access these currencies with nominal deposits that are often available only to priority banking customers in other countries.

-For me, Mongolia is an interesting but rather ballyhooed place.
-It’s not particularly easy to cheap to get to, nor is it very exciting.
-Few people speak English, and I get an odd feeling about the banks from experts there I spoke to.
-Mongolia is interesting to me as an exotic option.
+And there’s the rub.
+Mongolia is an interesting but rather confusing place.
+It’s not particularly easy or cheap to get to, nor is it very exciting.
+Few people speak English, and some experts aren’t exactly enthusiastic about its banks.
+Mongolia, however, is interesting as an exotic option.

 Despite its flawed currency, Uzbekistan’s banks do offer one bit of reassurance in that no bank has been liquidated with unsettled liabilities since the country gained independence in 1991.